Seminlee94/ruby-project-guidelines-nyc01-seng-ft-071320/README.md

 # SHOP N COOK
-Shop N Cook will help your cook time easier, faster, and more enjoyable.
+🍚  Shop N Cook will help your cook time easier, faster, and more enjoyable!!! 🍚 🍚 🍚
 - With Shop N Cook, you can shop for ingredients, look through recipe for possible food selection while you wait.
 - OR, you can choose a recipe first, and find ingredients you need and shop.